bcgov/aps-infra-platform/documentation/concepts/services.md

 title: Services
 ---

-This article explains the basics of Services, and how they are used to set up your API on the API Management Platform.
+This article explains the basics of Services, and how they are used to set up your API on the API Services Portal.

 A Service represents an external upstream service or API that {{ glossary_tooltip term_id="kong-gateway" text="Kong" }} manages.
 This could be a service hosted internally within your infrastructure or an external service hosted elsewhere, for